-Balkans Semester for the Study of War and Peace
+For the study of War and Peace

-The program will provide students a unique opportunity to study these themes while learning first-hand from people on both sides of recent wars and genocides who are grappling daily with problems of justice and forgiveness and with navigating a path toward sustainable peace.
+The program will provide students a unique opportunity to study these themes while learning first-hand from people on both sides of recent wars and genocides who are grappling with problems of justice and forgiveness and with navigating a path toward sustainable peace.

-Students will live in the “powder keg of Europe.”
+Live at an ancient crossroads where cultures, empires and religions collide.
 Despite its centuries-long history of conflict, the Balkans remains a collection of strikingly beautiful locales—from cosmopolitan cities like Zagreb, Belgrade and Sarajevo to the beauty of coastal towns and rustic country villages.
-LEARN MORE >>

 The Balkans Semester curriculum is designed to reflect an interdisciplinary approach to the study of religious, political and cultural conflict.
 We explore questions such as: What is the essence of peace?
 How can a society recovering from war hope to establish lasting peace?
 What is a Christian response to war?
 And how might we formulate a distinctively Christian understanding of reconciliation?